Mo-Foula/books-recommendation-api/README.md

 This project is a book recommendation system that allows users to add the pages of books that they read and the system could recommend the most trending books based on the most read books.

-This API is still under development, but it is built on role-based authorization which makes us it scalable for building admin panels.
+This API is still under development, but it is built on role-based authorization which makes it scalable for building admin panels.

 ## Steps to run
 ### Environment Variables